 For example, an architect wants to present his designs for a large apartment building to his firm's partners.
 One of the partners is on vacation in the Bahamas and only has his old laptop computer with him.
 The architectural plans were created with a sophisticated computer aided design (CAD) program that requires a lot of processing power -- too much for the vacationing partner's little laptop.
 With application sharing, the architect can share his desktop with the partner and the partner can work with the CAD software remotely, never having to run the application on his laptop.

 Application sharing is particularly useful for software salesmen and representatives.
 Traditionally, the only way for potential clients to test drive a software application was for the salesmen to travel to the client or for the client to attend a large trade show.
 But with application sharing, the salesmen can set up virtual sales appointments with the potential clients.
 Not only can he make his pitch with an engaging Web presentation, but he can hand over desktop controls to the client so the client can experience the software for himself.

-For lots more information about desktop sharing and related topics, check out the links on the next page.
+For lots more information about desktop sharing and related topics, check out the links below.